New Leak: Garmin adds Coach SWIM and Coach WALKING Workouts

 Whilst walking workouts are not my thing, they seem like a great idea for those they might be suited to.
 Nice move, Garmin.

-There are so many angles we could discuss about how triathlon workouts adapt to readiness, or if they incorporate strength workouts (actually, I think that’s missing right now from Garmin’s triathlon piece) and how they might affect the mainstream plan providers – Jo Public would surely use a free plan.
+There are so many angles we could discuss about how triathlon workouts adapt to readiness, or how they incorporate strength workouts (actually, I think that’s missing right now from Garmin’s triathlon piece) and how they might affect the mainstream plan providers – Jo Public would surely use a free plan.

 Enjoy